SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 ![macoshighsierra.jpg][img9]

 We have tested WebTools for SuperOffice 8.1.6477 (for CRM Online) and 8.0.6477 (SR6).
-No issues found during our smoke tests.
+No issues were found during our smoke tests.
 Please note that upgrading to this OS requires that you also update your WebTools or your documents will not be automatically uploaded to the server.
-Report made September 26th 2017.
+The report was made on September 26th 2017.

 [Report (\*.xlsx)][10]